Santa Tell Me: Music video

 The official video was released on December 12, 2014.
 It was directed by Alfredo Flores and Jones Crow.
 The video features Grande with her friends dancing, laughing and giving gifts around her house along with a two-minute outtake section at the end.
 It surpassed 100 million views on November 26, 2016, making it Grande's fourteenth Vevo-certified music video after "Let Me Love You".

 Live performances

 Grande first performed "Santa Tell Me" on November 18, 2014, at the A Very Grammy Christmas concert in the Shrine Auditorium in Los Angeles.
 The concert aired on December 5, 2014, on CBS.
 She also performed "Santa Tell Me" as part of the iHeartRadio Jingle Ball Tour 2014.
 On December 8, 2014, Grande performed the song while taping the Disney Parks Frozen Christmas Celebration TV special which aired on Christmas Day.
 The song was added to the setlist of the second North American leg of Grande's Sweetener World Tour, along with "December", "True Love", "Wit It This Christmas" and "Winter Things".
+On December 23, 2024, Grande released a live rendition of the song, recorded at Jungle City Studios in New York during sessions for Eternal Sunshine (2024), to commemorate the 10-year anniversary of the song.